HergenEngelhardt/Videoflix/README.md

 createdb your_database_name
 # Keep DB_HOST=db for Docker, change to localhost for local PostgreSQL
 ```

+**Important for local development:** If you get database connection errors, simply leave the DB_* variables empty in your .env file to use SQLite instead.

 6. **Redis Setup (Optional but recommended):**
 ```bash